 (Download the data from Clarity Audits.)

-7. Load that data into Excel, and use VLOOKUP to compare the Google title (and URL) and the actual title found from the crawl.
+7. Use VLOOKUP in Excel to compare the Google title (and URL) and the actual title found from the crawl

 Quick Excel formulas can show you whether or not the actual title was found with the Google title.
 This is going to highlight all the places where a match was found, and all the places where it wasn’t.